wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 The paper assumes the following baseline Cuckoo design.
 The hash table consists of N element arrays and N hash functions.
 Function i maps a key into element array i.
 Conflicts on element array i during insertion is resolved by rehashing the original key into array (i + 1) (or array zero, if i equals N).
+When insertion failure occurs, if the table is not currently being resized (discussed later), then resize will be triggered immediately.
+Otherwise, existing elements in the table is rehashed using a different function, and insertion is tried again.